Kaifeng Jews: Kaifeng manuscripts

 Several Kaifeng Torah scrolls survive, housed in collections in the British Library and elsewhere.
 A number of surviving written works are housed at Hebrew Union College's Klau Library in Cincinnati, Ohio.
-Among the works in that collection are a siddur (a Jewish prayer book) in Chinese characters and a Hebrew codex of the Bible.
+Among the works in that collection are a siddur (a Jewish prayer book) in Chinese characters and a Hebrew codex of the Haggadah.
 The codex is notable in that, while it ostensibly contains vowels, it was clearly copied by someone who did not understand them.
 While the symbols are accurate portrayals of Hebrew vowels, they appear to be placed randomly, thereby rendering the voweled text as gibberish.
 Since Modern Hebrew is generally written without vowels, a literate Hebrew speaker can disregard these markings, as the consonants are written correctly, with few scribal errors.

 Also at the Klau Library is a haggadah from the 17th century and another from the 18th century, one written in Jewish-Persian hand, the other in Chinese Hebrew square script (like that of the Torah scrolls), using text primarily from an early stage of the Persian Jewish rite.
 A recent study of the text has a facsimile of one manuscript and a sample of the other, the full text of the Hebrew/Aramaic and Judeo-Persian haggadah (in Hebrew characters), as well as an annotated English translation.

 Assessments

-Xun Zhou, a research fellow at SOAS expressed doubts about the authenticity of the Kaifeng community, arguing that it was a construct of Christian-driven Orientalism, powered by the evangelical interests of James Finn and his two works on the question: The Jews in China (1843)) and The Orphan Colony of Jews in China (1874).
+Xun Zhou, a research fellow at SOAS expressed doubts about the authenticity of the Kaifeng community, arguing that it was a construct of Christian-driven Orientalism, powered by the evangelical interests of James Finn and his two works on the question: The Jews in China (1843) and The Orphan Colony of Jews in China (1874).
 Finn relied on the accounts of the 17th century Jesuit missionaries.
 Zhou maintained that the community had no Torah scrolls until 1851, when they suddenly appeared to be sold to eager Western collectors.
 She also stated that drawings of the synagogue were doctored in the West because the original did not look like one, and that the Kaifeng community claimed to have kept some Jewish practices since before they are known to have begun.
 Xun Zhou posited that the Kaifeng community was not Jewish in any meaningful sense.
-Her hypothesis has not found any support within the scholarly community.
+Her hypothesis has not found support within the scholarly community.